 Purpose.
 Executive sessions of the board of directors are provided by statute so boards can address confidential issues as enumerated by the statute.
 Because they are confidential, members do not have a right to attend the meetings or to review executive session minutes.
-As provided for in Civil Code §4935, boards may go into executive session for five enumerated matters.
-The list however is not exhaustive and does not exclude other maters that need to be discussed.
+As provided for in Civil Code §4935, boards may go into executive session for the following five enumerated matters.

 1. Litigation.
 Boards may go into executive session to “consider litigation."
 This would include potential as well as active litigation.